knoxj1/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+So you can invoke functions that are in the sub class on the parent class of the extended class

 ## Project Set up

 Follow these steps to set up and work on your project: